#71 G · Washington Commanders

 Your grade joins the crowd-sourced Fan Verdict.

 On the field, Andrew Wylie grades out as a poor G for Washington Commanders (F Performance).
-That places him 138th of 166 graded gs.
-The money matches the play — the Contract Value Index lands at F, a significant overpay.
-The public read is positive (B- Sentiment), drawn from current news and social signal rather than the box score.
+That places him 164th of 172 graded gs.
+Against that production, his deal reads as fairly priced on the Contract Value Index (C+) — the team is paying below what the play would command.
+The public read is positive (B+ Sentiment), drawn from current news and social signal rather than the box score.

 Length